anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/causal-discovery-estimation.md

 ***

-### Fast Causal Inference
+### Fast Causal Inference (FCI) Algorithm

 Below mentioned is a broad skeleton of Causal Graph (In the actual causal graph, each of these nodes will be exploded to its specific)

 Example : Brand Tactics will be expanded to TV, OOH, Prospecting Tactics across Meta, Google Display, Youtube, TikTok etc...
 Performance Tactics will be expanded to Search, Retargetting etc...

 <br />